trenskow/config/README.md

 # Validation

 The [isvalid](https://npmjs.org/packages/isvalid) is build into the library and can be used to validate the configuration.
-See the documentation of `isvalid` on how to format the schema.
+See the documentation for `isvalid` on how to format the schema.

 Example